ZainBashir/Solving-openAI-Gym-MountainCarProblem-using-DQN-with-Image-input/README.md

         input_shape = (self.stack_depth, self.image_height, self.image_width)
         actions_input = layers.Input((self.num_actions,), name = 'action_mask')
 ```
-Thus the input layer is defined as the size [None,4,100,150].
+Thus the input layer is defined to be of size [None,4,100,150].
 The None here signifies the unkown batch size we are going to
-feed into our model.
+feed to our model.

  ```
         frames_input = layers.Input(input_shape, name='input_layer')